Central Philippine University – College of Nursing

-In 1932, it was renamed as Iloilo Mission Hospital Training School for Nurses when Union Mission Hospital changed it name to Iloilo Mission Hospital.
-Post World War II resulted for the school being folded into Central Philippine University becoming Central Philippine University College of Nursing.
-In 2014, it was re-organized as the College of Nursing and Allied Health Sciences when it absorbed the Pharmacy and Medical Laboratory Science programs of the university.
+In 1932, it was renamed as the Iloilo Mission Hospital Training School for Nurses when the Union Mission Hospital changed its name.
+After World War II, the school merged with Central Philippine University and became the Central Philippine University College of Nursing.
+In 2014, it underwent reorganization and absorbed the Pharmacy and Medical Laboratory Science programs of the College of Arts and Sciences, becoming the College of Nursing and Allied Health Sciences.

-The Medical Laboratory Science program of the college separated in August 2017 and became the College of Medical Laboratory Science.
-It was followed suit with the Pharmacy program that became the College of Pharmacy, resulting for the college to revert its name back to the College of Nursing.
+In August 2017, the Medical Laboratory Science program separated and became the College of Medical Laboratory Science.
+This was followed by the Pharmacy program which became the College of Pharmacy.
+This lead for the college reverting its name back to the College of Nursing.